Knguyen-dev/cs-notes/temp_notes/docker_socket_privilege.md

 When an attacker tries to run that command in an unprivileged container, they'll often get a permission denied error because the process lacks the necessary capabilities.
 However, if we set privileged mode things become a risk.

 ### Privileged Mode
-When a container is started with `odcker run --privileged ...`, Docker does two critical things:
+When a container is started with `docker run --privileged ...`, Docker does two critical things:
 - **Grants all capabilities:** It grants hte container all available Linux capabilities, including the powerful `CAP_SYS_ADMIN`.
 This allows the container to perform system administrative tasks, including using the mount command to remount filesystems.
 - **Allows Device Access:** It gives the container access to all host devices (like disks, network interfaces, etc.)